crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/hooks.md

 sidebar_position: 4
 ---

-The Application Security Engine allows you to hook at different stages in order to change its behavior at runtime.
+The Application Security Component allows you to hook at different stages in order to change its behavior at runtime.

 The three phases are:
  - `on_load`: Called just after the rules have been loaded into the engine.